npoops/inno-de-lab-aug-2026_-Nikita_Shankov/lesson5_DataWarehouse/README.md

-hours_worked	Number of hours worked labor_cost	Labor cost for the record material_cost	Material cost for the record progress_percent	Recorded task progress percentage
+hours_worked	Number of hours worked labor_cost	Labor cost for the record material_cost	Material cost for the record progress_percent	Recorded task progress percentage.
+The grain includes the contractor - this value reflects the total task progress as reported by this specific contractor on a given day

 The foreign keys connect the fact table to all four dimensions and allow the metrics to be analyzed by project, task, contractor, and date.